cloud-hero/api-docs/index.html.md

 }
 ```

-To stop all servers from your environments, send a GET requst to `/environments/environment_id/stop`
+To stop all servers from your environments, send a POST requst to `/environments/environment_id/actions`

 Parameter | Description
 --------- | -----------